opengeospatial/teamengine/README.md

 ### How to build

-[Apache Maven](http://maven.apache.org/) 3.2.5 or higher is required to build TEAM Engine.
+[Apache Maven](http://maven.apache.org/) 3.9 is required to build TEAM Engine.
 The latest release is recommended.

 * Clone the repository: